pytest-dev/pytest-selenium/README.md

-      --webqatimeout=num   timeout (in seconds) for page loads, etc. (default: 60) --capturenetwork     capture network traffic to test_method_name.json (selenium rc). (default: False) --untrusted          assume that all certificate issuers are untrusted. (default: False)
+      --webqatimeout=num   timeout (in seconds) for page loads, etc. (default: 60) --capturenetwork     capture network traffic to test_method_name.json (selenium rc). (default: False) --untrusted          assume that all certificate issuers are untrusted. (default: False) --proxyhost=str      use a proxy running on this host.
+      --proxyport=int      use a proxy running on this port.

     safety:
       --sensitiveurl=str   regular expression for identifying sensitive urls. (default: mozilla\.(com|org))